-Something wicked this way comes… as a ghost in London’s West End from apparitions that melt into walls, to poltergeists throwing objects into the air can scare audiences.
+Something wicked this way comes… as ghost stories in London’s West End have wowed audiences for generations, from apparitions that melt into walls to poltergeists throwing objects into the air can scare audiences.
 Theatreland’s rich history makes it an ideal stomping ground for a host of haunting figures.
 Get spooky with us as we take you on a journey through to the walls of the West End where the ghosts lurk.

 Following record-breaking sell-out shows and a film adaptation, Ghost Stories will haunt the West End in spectacular fashion this Halloween.
 Experience Andy Nyman and Jeremy Dyson’s worldwide cult phenomenon in a spine-tingling production sure to leave you on the edge of your seat.